Wisc-HCI/NRI-authoring-Backend/README.md

 # Potential Error in running the backend code
 For those who encounter the error when running the moveit_rviz_plugin: Error string: Could not load library (Poco exception = libopencv_imgproc3.so.3.2).
 Try to build the MoveIt package again, and come back to run the launchROS.sh.

-For any oother questions, feel free to contact me at jhu76@wisc.edu.
+For any other questions, feel free to contact me at jhu76@wisc.edu.